frederic-perez/AmE-dictionary/data/dictionary.md

 __mashup__ _n_ :three::hammer: _A fantastic mashup of illuminated characters._
 __masjid__ _n_ A Muslim place of worship. _Syn_ mosque _Though her friends prayed there often, this was her first visit to the masjid._
 __mason__ _n_ :astonished:
+__Masonite__ _n_ A trademark for a type of fiberboard employed for insulation, paneling, or partitions.
 __masonry__
 __masquerade__ _n_ :three::hammer:
 __Massachusett__ _n_ :pencil2::mega: (Massachuset)